Dagiopia/ScratchExtensions/README.md

 # Scratch Extensions

-These are just scratch extensions that extend the app with some python scripts.
+Scratch extensions that extend the app with some python scripts.
+Currently there are two: an interface to espeak TTS and OpenCV.